tuba89/MarketBasket/README.md

-# associationRules
+# market basket recommendation system
-product recommendations with association rules using apriori algorithm
+product recommendations with association rules using apriori algorithm of market basket

 the link in google colab: